What are the fees and what type of payment is accepted at Wholehearted Herd Counseling?

 Do you work with children with cognitive delays or autism?

 What about horse experience?
-You do not need to have horse experience to benefit from Equine Assisted Psychotherapy!
+You do not need to have horse experience to benefit from Equine-assisted Psychotherapy!
 And if you do have horse experience you can expect to gain insight from this kind of therapy as well.
 This is not going to be like riding lessons and you will not learn skills in horsemanship.
 What will happen is you will build relationship skills though friendship with a horse.
 That may involve riding if your treatment goals would benefit from that, but it is largely work on the ground.

 What are the fees and what type of payment is accepted at Wholehearted Herd Counseling?
 Wholehearted Herd Counseling accepts cash, check, and credit cards (there is an extra service fee of 2.9%).
 Session fees are $145 for a 60-75 minute session*.
 Many private insurances will reimburse you for psychotherapy you pay for and we can provide you with the necessary paperwork for you to reach out to your insurance company to reimburse you directly.
 Wholehearted Herd Counseling accepts Forward Health for those who do not have another private insurance listed and Forward Health is the sole insurance, such as many foster children.
 Forward Health sessions are 60 minutes.
 We do accept donations from the community to go toward session fees for those who cannot afford them.
 There will be a waiting list to access these services once there is enough funds for a series of sessions.
 See this page to learn more.
 Wholehearted Herd Counseling also serves Comprehensive Community Services (CCS) Clients in Lincoln, Langlade, and Marathon counties.
-Clients who have CLTS funds may be eligible for services as well.
+Clients who have CLTS funds may be eligible for some time-limited services as well.

 What if I'm allergic to horses?
 Your therapist will be too!
 I encourage you to consult with your doctor before starting services and take your prescribed allergy medication regularly.
 Like always, we should listen to our bodies and stop or take breaks when needed.